dfelinto/blender-manual/manual/movie_clip/tracking/clip/editing/solve.rst

 ===========

 Set as Background
-   Sets the clip currently being edited as the camera background for all visible 3D Views.
+   Sets the clip currently being edited as the camera background for all visible 3D Viewports.
-   If there is no visible 3D Views or the Clip Editor is open in full screen, nothing will happen.
+   If there is no visible 3D Viewports or the Clip Editor is open in full screen, nothing will happen.

 Setup Tracking Scene
    Performs all usual steps to set up a VFX scene: